The following Corporate Q&A provides comprehensive and up to date legal information covering:

 In addition, this Q&A relates to a transfer of certificated shares (ie not shares traded via the CREST system, see Practice Note: Form of transfer of shares).
 It exclusively considers the position and assumes no foreign legal (or cross-border) considerations arise.

 As explained in Practice Note: Transfer of shares—law and procedure, the form that an instrument of transfer takes is governed by the Stock Transfer Act 1963 (STA 1963) and the articles of association of the company whose shares are being transferred.
 If STA 1963 applies, a company's shares may be transferred using the stock transfer form it specifies, rather than any provided for in the company's articles.
 However, STA 1963 does not invalidate instruments of transfer that would otherwise satisfy the requirements of a company's articles (STA 1963, ss 1–4 and Sch 1).
-As STA 1963 applies only to fully-paid shares, the requirements of a company's articles as to the form of an instrument of transfer are those that must be observed
+As STA 1963 applies only to fully-paid shares, the requirements of a company's articles as to the form of an instrument of

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.